ErikRutyna/SPX-Strategy-Testing/README.md

 #### **W.I.P.**
-*Fall 2021* - Revisiting selling spreads on SPX, M2W Strategies, Predictive Ranges of SPX, Early Morning IF Analysis *Winter 2021* - Entropy: An Investment that "cannot go tits up"
+*Fall 2021* - Revisiting selling spreads on SPX, M2W Strategies, Predictive Ranges of SPX, Early Morning IF Analysis

 # Contact Information
 If you have any questions/comments/concerns regarding this code and/or the information presented in the results, please reach out to myself, Erik Rutyna via email at gourdcapital@gmail.com.